luigifreda/pyslam/MAC.md

 (do not forget the dot! without '/' ! )
 You can find further details about python virtual environments [here](./PYTHON-VIRTUAL-ENVS.md).

-**NOTE 2**: the launch scripts above `launch_main_xxx.py ` will automatically activate the `pyslam` virtual enviroment for you and launch the scripts with the necessary environment variable setting (explained below):
+**NOTE 2**: the launch scripts above `launch_main_xxx.sh ` will automatically activate the `pyslam` virtual enviroment for you and launch the scripts with the necessary environment variable setting (explained below):
 ```
 $ OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES python3 main_xxx.py
 ```